Hong Kong SAR

 Net operating and capital losses

 Net operating losses incurred in an accounting year can be carried forward indefinitely to offset future profits of the business.
 A corporation carrying on more than one business may have losses in one business offset profits of the others, with any balance being carried forward.
+However, losses sustained from the sale of equity interests outside Hong Kong SAR (where the proceeds are received in Hong Kong SAR, and where the gain would have been taxable had a gain been derived from the transaction) may only be set off against the taxpayer’s assessable profits derived in the current or subsequent years of assessment from specified foreign-sourced income that is chargeable to profits tax under the refined FSIE regime.
 Net operating losses cannot be carried backward.

 Capital losses are not tax deductible.